Worldwide race to procure ultra-cold storage and transport facilities for Covid-19 vaccine

 SINGAPORE - Rigorous cold storage requirements for housing Covid-19 vaccines have ignited global demand for specialised freezers as nations gear up for the fight to suppress the virus.

 Much of the focus is on the Pfizer-BioNTech vaccine.
-It needs complex and ultra-cold conditions below -70 degrees C or more for long-term storage, which could hinder its distribution to areas lacking proper facilities.
+It needs complex and ultra-cold conditions, below minus 70 degrees C or more, for long-term storage, which could hinder its distribution to areas lacking proper facilities.

-This is forcing countries to step up cold storage infrastructure and delivery logistics in readiness for the vaccine rollout, possibly in coming months.
+This is forcing countries to step up cold storage infrastructure and delivery logistics in readiness for the vaccine roll-out, possibly in the coming months.

 Pfizer plans to supply 50 million doses this year and a further 1.3 billion next year, with 100 million going to the United States, 200 million to the European Union and 40 million to Britain.